backstage/backstage/docs/cli/commands.md

 The output is written to a `dist/` folder.
 It also outputs type declarations for the plugin, and therefore requires `yarn tsc` to have been run first.
-The input type declarations are expected to be found within `dist-types` at the root of the monorepo.
+The input type declarations are expected to be found within `dist-types/` at the root of the monorepo.

 ```text